 - have either a post-secondary credential OR experience as a business owner/manager with 100% ownership of the business for at least 3 out of 5 years;

-- hold at least 51 per cent ownership of the proposed business;
+- demonstrate that he or she will hold at least 51 percent ownership of the proposed business; and

 B. Conduct a Community Exploratory Visit

-All candidates must conduct an exploratory visit to the community in which they are hoping to establish their business.
-During the exploratory visit, the prospective EI Regional Pilot candidate presents their business proposal to the community's pilot representative.
-The purpose of the visit is to obtain a community referral, which is required as part of the entrepreneur candidate's registration.
+All potential applicants must conduct an exploratory visit to the community in which they are hoping to establish their business.
+During the exploratory visit, the prospective EI Regional Pilot candidate is expected to present a business proposal to the community representative.
+The purpose of the visit is to obtain a community referral, which is a requirement to register to the BC PNP's EI Regional Pilot.

 Business proposal and referral request

-In the business proposal, the applicant must provide a business plan.
+In the business proposal, the applicant must provide a business plan to establish a new business in the participating B.C. community.
 The business must be established with the sole purpose of earning profits by providing products and/or services to the local community.
 The business must also demonstrate the potential for long-term financial success.